ayw2026/ayw2026.github.io/_pages/venue.md

 ![DEI](/images/venue-psico-3.png)

-The conference will be held at the Department of Information Psychology in the [Aula A](https://psicologia.unipd.it/strutture/aule), located in the of the PSICO3 Building, ground floor.
+The conference will be held at the Department of Information Psychology in the [Aula A](https://psicologia.unipd.it/strutture/aule), in the PSICO3 Building, ground floor.

 ### Accessibility and inclusive measures at DEI and UNIPD